 The price of fresh lobster in Maine can vary depending on several factors, including the time of year, the size and quality of the lobsters, and the market demand.
 Additionally, prices may vary between different regions and vendors in Maine.

-As of my knowledge cutoff date of September 2021, the average price of live lobsters in Maine was around $5-6 per pound for soft-shell lobsters and $7-8 per pound for hard-shell lobsters.
+As of my knowledge cutoff date of October 2024, the average price of live lobsters in Maine was around $6-7 per pound for soft-shell lobsters and $12-15 per pound for hard-shell lobsters.
 Prices may be higher or lower depending on market conditions and other factors.
+This year they are more expensive.

 It’s worth noting that prices may be higher for consumers who purchase lobsters directly from restaurants or lobster shacks, as these establishments typically charge a premium for the convenience of cooking and serving the lobster.
 Prices may fluctuate due to supply and demand, so it’s always a good to check with local vendors for the latest pricing information.